Hannah Hanson Kinney: Trial

 On August 30, 1840, Hannah was visiting friends in Thetford, Vermont when she was arrested for the murder of George Kinney and transported back to Boston.
 Hannah was held in prison for four months awaiting trial.
 According to Hannah's autobiography, she lived in cell number 5 in the common jail.
 The cause of death on Kinney's autopsy read arsenic poisoning.
 During the investigation, Rev. Freeman's body was exhumed, and it was revealed on record that his stomach, too, had contained arsenic before his death.

 Hannah Kinney's trial began on December 21, 1840.
 Hannah's defense attorneys, Franklin Dexter and George T. Curtis, argued that no proof had been found of Hannah purchasing and administering poison to Kinney.
-The prosecution called a servant who worked in the Kinney household as a witness, and she reported seeing a piece of paper in the kitchen with "poison" written on it, but testimony was not concluded to be ample enough evidence to convict Hannah.
+The prosecution called as a witness a servant who worked in the Kinney household.
+She reported seeing a piece of paper in the kitchen with "poison" written on it, but the testimony was deemed too weak to convict Hannah.
 During the trial, it was confirmed that Kinney had been treated for syphilis immediately before his death, and arsenic was a well-known medication prescribed to treat venereal disease at the time.